| How do I get my Troop involved in Orienteering?

 finished product, so plan to use an area covered by an existing

+Orienteering map or plan well in advance.
 Some groups may choose, or because of geographic location be forced,

 to organize their own event.
 A suitable area must be selected